NicholasLYang/uptointerpretation/content/posts/post-clean-code.md

 rules that most of them are tradeoffs.
 Shorter functions may make it easier to understand them as individual abstractions, but they also increase the fragmentation of your code.
 Longer functions may be more complex, but they're compact and linear.
+Moreover, abstraction is not an inherently good thing.
+It can create simple interfaces, but it can also obscure the actual intent of the code.

-It doesn't help that usually this advice goes from a long, nuanced book full of examples to a second-hand recollection in a tweet to folk knowledge, or worse, a particularly naggy linter rule.
+It also doesn't help that usually this advice goes from a long, nuanced book full of examples to a second-hand recollection in a tweet to folk knowledge, or worse, a particularly naggy linter rule.

 2. The people giving the advice changed.